A-editor/PixabayImageFinder/README.md

 expo start --android
 ```

-in the Terminal to open your associated phone emulator on your computer, which will then begin building the app.
+in the Terminal to open your associated phone emulator on your computer, which will then begin building the app (this may take a few seconds).